 About tattoo protection from sun damage- sunblock should be used on the white ink tattoo as it tends to fade more quicker that other tattoos.
 Also, if you can, choose place that is not exposed directly to the sun such as you back, chest on the inner part of you hand, at least in the first period after you done your tattoo.

-To summarise this, usually we don’t recommend to get white tattoo on dark skin, but eventually, it’s a matter of taste and no one can really say “white ink tattoos on black people – it’s bad!” as it’s just a personal view on a subject.
+To summarize this, usually we don’t recommend to get white tattoo on dark skin, but eventually, it’s a matter of taste and no one can really say the white ink tattoos on black people – it’s bad, as it’s just a personal view on a subject.
 In many occasions those tattoo turned out really great!
 So, it’s up to you.
-There a bunch of different designs, tattoos for girls, males, Chinese art, tribal tattoos etc. Just pick the one you love the most.
+There a bunch of different designs, wings tattoos, males, Chinese art, tribal tattoos, tattoos for sisters and etc. Just pick the one you love the most.

-Don’t forget, if you have black skin and you consider doing white tattoo, all the rules applied here are as for any other tattooing process – pick sterile and clean place, choose recommended tattoo artist that use quality brands and got history of great tattoo works and designs (and don’t hesitate to show his tattoo art and sketches), threat you tattoo right and use skin and sun care, protect it from direct exposure to the sun and don’t forget to do touch ups is needed.
+Like with every other tattoo.
+If you have black skin and you consider doing white tattoo, all the rules applied here are as for any other tattooing process – pick sterile and clean place, choose recommended tattoo artist that use quality brands and got history of great tattoo works and designs (and don’t hesitate to to ask for his tattoo art and sketches).
+Always remember to threat you tattoo right and use skin and sun care.
+Protect the tattoo from direct exposure to the sun and don’t forget to do touch ups is needed.

 Please leave comment for any question or suggestion that you may have, we will be happy to assist.